Ocabreeders – Working together to produce a range of hardy, reliable, disease-resistant and high-yield crops for Europe.

 This is an exciting opportunity to become personally involved with global food security and to make a valuable contribution to the future diversity of food cultivation.
 Read more about what our members do or sign up for updates and more information.

 Please note that all of our tubers are released under the Open Source Seed Initiative (OSSI) pledge, so taking part in the project means you commit to keeping the germplasm in the public domain.

 If you’re interested in oca and would like to have a go at growing, one great way to support us is to buy your oca tubers from us.
 Our varieties are all unique and carefully selected from our best performers to date.

 The Guild of Oca Breeders is a self-funded project wholly sustained by members and volunteers.
 If you’d like to get involved and offer your support, please do get in touch.
 We’re particularly keen to hear from anyone with technical and marketing skills.

-Personal donations are always very welcome and can be made here.
 We’re also actively seeking grant and investment funding.

 And if you have suggestions and ideas, let us know!